 The injured party is referred to the preferred medical provider (if applicable).
 NOTE: While the College prefers employees seek medical attention from the preferred medical provider, the employee may select a provider for medical attention.

 The Human Resources Office regularly communicates with the affected employee regarding the injury/illness.
 Employees are required to regularly update the Human Resources Office with regard to current condition, including return to work status (if applicable).
+When applicable, the Dean of Student Services or designee follow-up with the effective student regarding the injury/illness.

 A physician’s statement that includes the date of medical treatment and information regarding the employee’s ability to return to work (with or without work restrictions) must be submitted to the Human Resources Office within 48 hours of medical treatment.
 See the return to work procedure for additional information.